okgourmet.com Home of Steve's Restaurant Reviews

 Grilled pork, portobello mushroom soup, and apple spinach salad

-The Portobello Mushroom Soup was just as good as the spinach soup although not as colorful.
+The Portobello Mushroom Soup was also very good, although not as colorful as the spinach soup.
 I think I liked the fact that it had a mushroom flavor but it was puréed so that it did not have a mushroom texture.
 This soup, along with vegetable soup and creamy butter squash, is available every day.
+I cannot name my favorite of these three since I have not tried all of them, but I can say that every soup I have tried has been good.

 Grilled chicken with steamed white rice and carrots